evancollins3/CentralHDQM/README.md

 openssl rsa -in userkey.tmp.pem -out userkey.pem
 ```

+### How to get cern_cacert.pem

+This CERN CA bundle is retreived from here: http://linuxsoft.cern.ch/cern/centos/7/cern/x86_64/repoview/CERN-CA-certs.html

+Now, this file is used only for OMS requests.

 ## Daily extraction

 HDQM automatically extracts data from EOS on a daily basis.
 This is done using systemctl timer.